ukaea/parallel-preprocessor/wiki/BuildOnLinux.md

 ### For OSs without OCCT packages, compile OpenCASCADE 7.x from source

-For centos7 and centos7, the Dockerfile has updated unix shell commmand to install compiler toolchain.
+For centos7 and centos7, the Dockerfile has updated unix shell command to install compiler toolchain.

 Download the opencascade source code and compile from source, Compile opencascade if not available in package repository, e.g. centos 7/8,  see the "Dockerfile_centos" file for updated instructions.